Dewanmaktar/final-project/README.md

-# Simple Interest Calculator

-This project contains a bash script to calculate simple interest.

-## Formula
-Simple Interest = (Principal × Rate × Time) / 100
+# Emotion Detection Application

+This project is a web-based application that detects emotions in text using IBM Watson NLP.

-## Inputs
+## Features
-- Principal
-- Rate of Interest
+- Detects emotions (joy, anger, fear, sadness, disgust)
-- Time
+- Displays dominant emotion

-## Author
-Dewan Mohsin Aktar
+- Web interface using Flask